KLCIS Law Enforcement Loss Control Resources Page

 One of the most valuable benefits of membership in the Kentucky League of Cities Insurance Services program is our Law Enforcement Consultants who work with police departments one on one.
 KLC has created a number of useful tools, policies, videos and more to assist law enforcement in the area of safety, training and compliance.
-For more information on the Loss Control Law Enforcement program can benefit your city, contact Law Enforcement Consultants Brian Nunn or Troy Pitcock.
+For more information on the Loss Control Law Enforcement program can benefit your city, contact Law Enforcement Consultants, Mark Filburn, Brian Nunn or Troy Pitcock.

 The response to resistance training program is one of many tools our Law Enforcement team provides KLCIS members.
 Model Policies are also provided to our member agencies and provide a foundation for standard operating procedures that are backed by PATC (The Public Agency Training Council) the countries largest law enforcement training entity.

 Through the history of KLCIS we have observed a need for departments to have model policies that address the critical areas of law enforcement.
 Because of this need we have contracted Jack Ryan and the Legal & Liability Risk Management Institute to provide our departments with key model policies.

 - KLCIS Law Enforcement BLUE Papers safety articles

 - 2018 Response to Active Resistance: Ti Simulator Schedule

 - KLCIS Training Log Individual Form